IC2017/NewsWatch/README.md

 ## Set Up iOS app

- Point the terminal to `NewsSeconds` folder and do `pod install`.
-This will add Cocoapod dependencies to the app.
+ Point the terminal to `NewsSeconds` folder and do `pod install` and `carthage update`.
+This will add Cocoapod dependencies and carthage dependencies to the app.

  Follow the below steps,